 A Word of Caution

-Don’t use any kind of “anti-virus” or “anti-malware” applications on your Mac or your iDevices (iPhones, iPads.)
-There is no need for these apps on Apple products.
-Additionally, relying on these kinds of products for protection actually makes you more vulnerable to attack not less.
+Plus, relying on these kinds of products for protection may actually make you more vulnerable to attack not less.

 Remember, these web pages are scams that impact Safari (the browser) and are temporary–when you close Safari, they close too.

 One of the very best things you can do for your Mac is to shut down at the end of your computer work or at the end of your workday.
 Then, power up at the beginning of your work.

 Shutting down and powering up are great ways to keep your Macs in top shape.

 How to Close Annoying Safari Pop-Up Scams on iOS